 Pursuant to Rule VI of the Supreme Court Rules for the Government of the Bar, every attorney registered for active or corporate counsel status is required to register with the Supreme Court on a biennial basis.
 Each biennium begins on the first day of September in each odd-numbered year.

-To be considered timely, your Certificate of Registration for the 2021/2023 attorney registration biennium must be postmarked on or before Sept.
-1, 2021.
-If you do not file your 2021/2023 registration by the Sept.
-1, 2021, deadline, you will be assessed a $50 late fee.
-Furthermore, if you do not file your registration within 60 days of the filing deadline, you will be suspended from the practice of law.
+To be considered timely, you must register for the 2023/2025 attorney registration biennium on the Attorney Services Portal on or before Sept.
+1, 2023.
+If you do not register for the 2023/2025 attorney registration biennium by the Sept.
+1, 2023 deadline, you will be assessed a $100 late fee.
+Furthermore, if you do not register within 60 days of the filing deadline, you will be suspended from the practice of law.
 See Gov. Bar R. VI.